 Analysts begin with salaries of about $40,000 and can progress to $60,000 or more with experience.
 Often, individuals will spend two to four years as an analyst before moving up on the procurement career ladder.

-2. Purchasing Manager
+2. Procurement Manager

 The purchasing manager is next on the career path after a procurement analyst.
 These professionals purchase products from vendors for the company to resell or use.
 They evaluate the quality of products, oversee buyers and purchasing agents and negotiate contracts.
 At smaller organizations, there may not be much distinction between the procurement analyst and the purchasing manager, and one person may handle both duties.